apache/pekko/akka-docs/src/main/paradox/routing.md

 ### Kill Messages

-@apidoc[akka.actor.Kill] messages are another type of message that has special handling.
+@apidoc[actor.Kill] messages are another type of message that has special handling.
 See
 @ref:[Killing an Actor](actors.md#killing-actors) for general information about how actors handle `Kill` messages.

 When a `Kill` message is sent to a router the router processes the message internally, and does